isinyavin/sentiment_analysis_using_emojis/README.md

 - **older_model_files**: Contains various older models that perform worse than the current model.
 This includes an LSTM (Long Short-Term Memory) model and an unbalanced BERT model.
 - **app.py**: The main Streamlit application script that runs the web interface for the emoji prediction model.
 - **requirements.txt**: A file listing all the required Python packages for the project.

+## How to Use the Model

+Model is hosted at [https://predict-emojis.streamlit.app/]